spenceriam/open-webui-ios/README.md

 - Swift 5.7+
 - Optional: Ollama instance on local network

+## Running in Xcode 🛠

+1. Execute `scripts/generate_xcode_project.sh` from the repository root.
+This uses Swift Package Manager to create `OpenWebUIiOS.xcodeproj`.
+2. Open the generated project in Xcode.
+3. Choose a simulator or connected device and press **Run**.

 ## References 📚

 This project uses the original [Open WebUI](https://github.com/open-webui/open-webui) as a reference for design and functionality.
 The original Open WebUI documentation can be found in the [open-webui_docs](./open-webui_docs/) directory.